Andrii-Vovk/ruby_blog/README.md

 ### 1. Getting started.

 I think this is pretty self-explanatory.
-Just reproduced the steps from rails official cite guide.
+Just reproduced the steps from rails official site guide.

 ### 2. Authentification.